DeFoe, Flaherty a rare pair at Bermudian Springs

 - Also serves as principal of Bermudian Springs High School.

 - Attended and played basketball at Delone Catholic High School.
-Later coached the boys' basketball team at Delone in the 1980s.
+Later coached the boys' basketball team at Delone in the 1980s and led the team to a state title in 1989.

 - Spent three years as a boys' assistant coach at Glenville State College and one year as a girls' assistant at Millersville University before coming to Bermudian Springs in 1998.